Infection Policy (AIDS, HIV, and Hepatitis, etc.)

 Students, Faculty, Staff, and Employees with Positive Antibody to HIV-1 or Clinically Manifest AIDS or AIDS-Related Complex

-As stated in policies 8.1.3 and 8.1.4 of The HOP, “Screening for HIV-1 Infection” and “Students, Faculty, Staff and Employees with Positive Antibody to HIV-1 or Clinically Manifest AIDS or AIDS – Related Complex,” the health science center encourages students, faculty, staff, and employees who believe they are at risk of HlV-infection to seek testing and counseling.
-The health science center shall provide counseling about access to confidential and anonymous HlV-antibody testing, about the implications of positive or negative results for career and personal health, about the availability of expert medical care, and about the prevention of further spread of infection.
+As stated in policies 8.1.3 and 8.1.4 of the HOP, “Screening for HIV-1 Infection” and “Students, Faculty, Staff and Employees with Positive Antibody to HIV-1 or Clinically Manifest AIDS or AIDS – Related Complex,” the health science center encourages students, faculty, staff, and employees who believe they are at risk of HlV-infection to seek testing and counseling.
+The health science center shall provide counseling on access to confidential and anonymous HIV-antibody testing, implications of results for career and personal health, availability of expert medical care, and prevention of further infection spread.

 Interaction with Patients with Bloodborne Pathogens